 On the informatics-side, my work focuses on developing novel and interesting data mining methods that integrate data from electronic health records, observational health data and genetic data.
 On the clinical side, my work focuses on the relationship between environment and disease, especially during the prenatal / perinatal period.
 Because developmental effects due to the environment can be hard to study in adult populations, I use birth-related data (such as birth month) as a proxy for the environment at birth (perinatal) and prior to birth (prenatal).
+I have a combined 17 years of experience!
+This includes 4 years in the Pittsburgh Metropolitan area, 7 in New York City Metropolitan Area (Columbia University) and 6 so far in the Philadelphia Metropolitan area (UPenn).

 PhD Biomedical Informatics, 2017 Columbia University, 2013-2017